 4. Turn on the floor air vents:

-A lot of people get in the car and turn the vents on high to get the air flowing quicker.
+Many people get in the car and turn the vents on high to get the air flowing quicker.
 But you are better without it.
-Switch on the bottom vent to let the hot air rise and get out of the car.
+Switch on the bottom vent to let the hot air rise and exit the car.
 Once the car starts cooling, you can open the upper vent again.

 5. Monitor the temperature gauge:

 Make sure that the needle in the dashboard is towards the center.
-If it points toward hot, pull over and let your car cool down.
+Pull over and let your car cool down if it points toward hot.

 You may find these posts useful also: